ufal/UMR/doc/entities.md

 * (3) [cs] _Všichni Václavové by měli znát své slavné jmenovce._
            “All Václavs should know their famous namesakes.”

+ŠZ: It is quite usual to use plural forms of personal names to denote a group of people with similar (character) features, like
+* [cs] _všichni ti Havlové_
+"all those Havels"
+(a critical mention from a political opponent, about the politian Havel and people sharing his point of view)

 While the use of _Václavové_ in (3) is unusual, there are names that denote a type rather than an instance.
 A primary example is product names, as in (4) (the specification of product category is enclosed in parentheses in the